NatyChristine/Banking-Program/README.md

 # Banking Program

-*This program was made for learning only and DO NOT store any information"
+*This program was made for learning only and DOES NOT store any information"

 Working
 NO GUI